PhD Economics, University of California - Santa Barbara 1988

 strong policy focus.
 Currently, I work primarily on issues related to urban

-sustainability.
+sustainability and resilience.
 With 80% of the U.S. population and 50% of the world’s

 population living in urban areas, percentages that have steadily risen over the

 past several decades, addressing environmental concerns in urban areas is of paramount

 concern.
 Moreover, climate change is posing difficult challenges related to resilience of urban areas to weather extremes and sea level rose.
 My research focuses on four specific areas: land use, ecosystem services, climate

 My work on land use has examined suburban